 #1 Heritage Week

 This is a super fun culinary project idea, especially for those moms with teenage kids.
 It resonates with the cooking resolution for 2021 of ‘connecting with your heritage’.
-Once a month or a fortnight, ask your children (or you may do it yourself) to research about a certain state/ culture/ ethnicity of the country.
-They may gather information like food, climate, geographical features, dressing culture, language etc. And then, as a family, you create a menu based on this theme.
+Once a month or a fortnight, ask your children (or you may do it yourself) to research a certain state/ culture/ ethnicity of the country.
+They may gather information like food, climate, geographical features, dressing culture, language, etc. And then, as a family, you create a menu based on this theme.
 Cook the regional food and celebrate by watching a movie or documentary related to this topic.

 Example: Every 2nd Saturday: January– Coastal Maharashtra Cuisine.
-Watch a documentary on Koli community; understand their history, crop cycles, attire etc. Food: Bombil fry, kolambi kalvan, solkadi
+Watch a documentary on the Koli community; understand their history, crop cycles, attire, etc. Food: Bombil fry, kolambi kalvan, solkadi

 #2 Globally Local culinary project